oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

    **Note:** Select the **`USE THE GATEWAYS IN YOUR SELECTD CUSTOMER VCN (CUSTOMIZABLE)`** option if you want more control over the networking configuration.

    ![img](./images/create-cluster-4.png " ")

-9. In the **Additional Options > SSH public key** section, associate a public Secure Shell (SSH) key with the cluster.
+9.In the **Additional Options > SSH public key** section, associate a public Secure Shell (SSH) key with the cluster.

    Linux instances use an SSH key pair instead of a password to authenticate a remote user.
 A key pair file contains a private key and public key.
 You keep the private key on your computer and provide the public key when you create an instance.
 When you connect to the instance using SSH, you provide the path to the private key in the SSH command.
 Later in **Lab 6**, you will connect to your cluster's master node using the private SSH key that is associated with the public SSH key that you specify here for your cluster.